-At approximately 0323 on 15 January 2022, the driver of 6MB4 reported losing air on the Up Main at 452.000 km.
+At approximately 0323 on 15 January 2022, the driver of 6MB4 reported losing air on the Up Main at 452.000 km, at Bethungra, NSW.
 Shortly after, the driver reported that three wagons (RRAY07213S, RRQY08515T and QQCY01120F), in the centre of the consist of 33 wagons, had derailed.
-The wagons sustained substantial damage and there was also major damage to the track infrastructure.
+The wagons sustained substantial damage with major damage to the track infrastructure.
 The train crew were uninjured.

 Australian Rail Track Corporation was the rail infrastructure manager for the line.

 - the derailment of train 6MB4 resulted from a screwed journal.
 The cause of the bearing failure could not be determined due to the large amount of consequential damage sustained, preventing a complete teardown and analysis of the failed bearing

 - wheelset 7E3S080144 was fitted to wagon wheelset position 5 of QQCY01120F within bogie QRYE2079.
 New bearings were installed at the rolling stock maintainer’s facility and released to service on 2 September 2020.
 Records from the maintainer documented that the bearings fitted were an ‘Class E’ (6” x 11”) packaged bearing manufactured by Timken on 01/2020 and 12/2019.
 The bearings were fitted new and had not received a reconditioning maintenance event.
 These bearings covered 370,907 km to the point of failure

 - there were no issues identified with the train management of train 6MB4

 - there were no identified track defects in the region of or approaching the derailment site

 - the condition monitoring equipment available on the operational route did not provide indications of a bearing showing signs of distress.